 With its own small beach, the beautiful sunset behind the bay, and obviously the green trees surrounding it, this place is a locals favorite spot to get outside the city to relax.

 Budapest is located in the good old continental climate region with four seasons, cold winters and hot summers.

-Although it cant escape from the global warming here either.
+Although it cannot escape from the global warming either.

-Lately Budapest experienced more and more monsoon type rain-showers during summer and spring and autumn are melting into the summer temperatures.
+Lately Budapest has experienced more and more monsoon type rain-showers during summer and spring and autumn is melting into the summer temperatures.

 Still we think the best time to come to Budapest is… anytime!